 - Reporting time pay is not owed if an employee asks to leave early, such as when he or she goes home sick.

 - Reporting time pay is not owed when there are threats to your business or property; when closing down is recommended by civil authorities; when public utilities fail, such as water, gas, electricity or sewer; or when work is interrupted by an act of God or other causes not within your control, such as an earthquake or tornado.

 - Reporting time pay wages do not count toward overtime pay obligations since the wages are not paid for hours actually worked.

 California Employment Laws

 While California's reporting time pay laws have been in effect for several years, many questions sill arise as employers grapple with scheduling policies, overtime pay guidelines, and work procedures.
-Don't hesitate to contact Kingsley and Kingsley Lawyer to speak with one of our experienced labor lawyers if you have questions about wage and hour requirements or any of California's existing employment laws.
+Don't hesitate to contact Kingsley & Kingsley Lawyers to speak with one of our experienced labor lawyers if you have questions about wage and hour requirements or any of California's existing employment laws.

 There are no comments for this post.
 Be the first and Add your Comment below.

 Leave a Comment